 AI Writing Tools and Students: What You Need to Know

-Millions of students now use AI tools while studying.
-The problem is that the rules around this are changing faster than most schools can update their policies, and AI detection software is being deployed before anyone fully understands its error rate.
-This guide covers what that actually means for students who are trying to do things the right way.
+Millions of students now use AI tools.
+The rules around this are changing faster than schools can keep up, and AI detection software is being used before anyone truly understands its error rate.
+This guide explains what this means for students trying to do the right thing.

 If you have ever had your original work flagged by a detection tool, or if you want to understand how to use AI responsibly without putting your academic record at risk, this is worth reading.